GoogleCloudPlatform/cloudml-samples/census/tf-single/README.md

                                     --max_steps 200
 ```
 ## Accuracy
-You should see an accuracy of `82.84%` for default number of training steps.
+You should see an accuracy of around `82.84%` for default number of training steps.

 # Distributed nodes
 Distributed version of the code uses [Distributed TensorFlow](https://www.tensorflow.org/deploy/distributed).